DrThomasAger/smile/README.md

 * **Token-Flexible**: You can use more tokens if the model is not following the instructions, and less if they are.
 This lets you manage your performance/inference budget ratio.
 * **Inherently Positive**: **[: emoticon brackets :]** signify different kinds of instructions.
 Make your day with AI happier!

-# How To Structure With (: Smile

-In it you:

-1. Define sections that are **discrete** i.e. (meaningfully different) from each other.
-2. Set the type of those sections semantically e.g. (Section 1 - data input, Section 2 - personality guidance, or Section 3 - Output response format).
-3. Name those sections e.g. (Section 1 - meeting transcript, Section 2 - ***(: Smile*** expert who is only positive, and Section 3 - markdown).

-This is all done flexibly with resonant semiotics.
-For example, when exact data or instructions need to be used or followed strict start and end enclosure brackets can be used as follows: `[= Strict section - use this data exactly [`, and for more flexible instructions that are open to interpretation, use more flexible emoticons `(: Flexible instruction - be emotionally connected to the user (`.

-This lets you and your model have a prompt base of **maintainable**,  **structured** **positive** prompting.

 # The Constraints Of Smiling